codeslim/cs-meteor/README.md

-# joker-meteor
+# cs-meteor

-A simple generator for a modern meteor app.
+A CodeSlim generator for a modern meteor app.

-Inspired by [Rails](https://github.com/rails/rails) for its powerful generators and [The Meteor Chef's Base](https://github.com/themeteorchef/base).

-The aim is to provide a simple base for modern meteor apps and to help you automate all the boring stuff (creating new resources / collections / views / ...) to let you focus on the **interesting code part**.

-Here is how to use it :
+How to use it :

 ## Application

 ```
-$> yo joker appname
+$> yo cs-meteor appname
 ```
 You just created the base skeleton for your new meteor application!

 ## Scaffolds